kendaleiv/reviews-talk/slide-10.md

 # Empathy

-Empathy builder: As a reviewer, you could think about what you're reviewing but in a langauge you're *barely* familiar with.
+Empathy builder: As a reviewer, you could think about what you're reviewing but in a language you're *barely* familiar with.